hardwario/website/content/projects/im-ok-button.en.md

 3. **Connect the node and Blynk with the yellow node where you have set the message**.
 Now you have programmed the device so that pressing the button on the box ➡️ turns into a message ➡️ that goes all the way to your parents’ mobile. **👾**

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155396/projects/im-ok-button/image5.png" alt = "Connect nodes in BigClown Playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155396/projects/im-ok-button/image5.png" alt = "Connect nodes in HARDWARIO Playground" >}}

 ❗ Start and confirm the entire flow with the red **Deploy** button on the top right. 🚨